piyush-ghanghav/tiny-link/README.md

 # TinyLink - URL Shortener

-A modern URL shortening service built with Next.js, Prisma, and PostgreSQL.
+A modern URL shortening service built with Next.js and PostgreSQL.

 ## Features